Robert Urich

-Robert Michael Urich (December 19, 1946 – April 16, 2002) was an American film, television, and stage actor, and television producer.
+Robert Michael Urich (December 19, 1946 – April 16, 2002) was an American film, television, and stage actor and television producer.
 Over the course of his 30-year career, he starred in a record 15 television series.

 Urich began his career in television in the early 1970s.
 After guest stints and roles in short-lived television series, he won a co-starring role in the action/crime drama series S.W.A.T. in 1975.
-In 1978, he landed the lead role of Dan Tanna in the crime drama series Vega$, which aired on ABC from 1978 to June 1981, and earned him two Golden Globe Award nominations.
+In 1978, he landed the lead role of Dan Tanna in the crime drama series Vega$, which aired on ABC from 1978 to June 1981 and earned him two Golden Globe Award nominations.
 In addition to his work in television, Urich also co starred in several feature films, including Magnum Force (1973), The Ice Pirates (1984) and Turk 182 (1985).
 From 1985 to 1988, he portrayed the title role in the detective television series Spenser: For Hire, based on Robert B. Parker's series of mystery novels.
 In 1988, he began hosting the documentary series National Geographic Explorer.
 He won a CableACE Award for his work on the series.
 He was also awarded a Golden Boot Award for his work in Western television series and films.

+In 1993, he won an Emmy for narrating a nature documentary.
+He revealed on The Late Show with David Letterman that he never knew about his nomination and win.
+It was sent by FedEx to his home.

-In 1996, Urich starred in The Lazarus Man.
+In 1996, Urich starred in the television series The Lazarus Man.
 It was canceled shortly after he announced that he had been diagnosed with synovial sarcoma, a rare cancer, in July that year.
 He sought treatment for his illness while continuing his career and also worked to raise money for cancer research.
-He was declared cancer free in 1998 and returned to television in the UPN series, Love Boat: The Next Wave.
+He was declared cancer free in 1998 and returned to television in the UPN series Love Boat: The Next Wave.
 In 2000, he made his Broadway debut as Billy Flynn in the musical Chicago.
-His last role was in the NBC sitcom Emeril in 2001, but in the autumn of that year, his cancer returned and he died in April 2002 at age 55.
+His last role was in the NBC sitcom Emeril in 2001, but in the autumn of that year his cancer returned and he died in April 2002 at age 55.